 5. Match your words and actions: Talk is cheap…especially when it comes to leaders and their ability to build and maintain trust.
 Just ask anyone (especially employees).
 At the end of the day, it’s actions and results that matter most.

-6. Make time to communicate and make the most of that time: Set up regular face-to-face (or voice-to-voice) communication opportunities.
+6. Make time to communicate and make the most of that time: Set up regular face-to-face – this can be virtual – (or voice-to-voice) communication opportunities.

 7. Be brief and brilliant: Be ready to get your point across in 15 seconds or less.
 Grab attention from the start and convince your listener what’s in it for them so they want to hear more.

-8. Remember the basics: Who, what, where, when, why and how (tip: adults usually start with the “what”, then the “why”).
+8. Remember the basics, 5Ws and an H: This is the who, what, where, when, why and how.
+Keep in mind that adults usually process the “what”, then the “why.”

 9. Use stories: The right anecdote can be worth a thousand theories or facts.